 Party XP: Character XP x Party Size

-Chansi is currently exploring the Vault of Sorrow, an area designed for level 3 characters.
+Chansi is currently exploring the Vault of Sorrow, an area designed for 3rd-level characters.
 To hide from a patrol of skeletons, she quietly unpicks a locked door and slips out of sight—avoiding a dangerous fight.

 The GM decides to award her some adversity XP for the effort.
 As the CL is 3 (6 XP) and the lock was of normal (x1) difficulty, Chansi receives 6 XP.

-Next, Valiant and Clanda discover the entrance to a secret dungeon they have long been searching for—the Shattered Underhall—and barely manage to survive a battle against its dangerous guardians.
+Next, we see Valiant and Clanda discover a hidden entrance to a secret dungeon.
+They barely manage to survive a battle against its dangerous guardians, and are rewarded with a sizable amount of XP for their efforts.

-In the Nightless Forest, a dangerous area for level 5 characters, Valiant and Clanda finally uncover a long-hidden entrance to the Shattered Underhall.
+In the Nightless Forest, a dangerous area for 5th-level characters, Valiant and Clanda finally uncover a long-hidden entrance to the Shattered Underhall.

 The GM awards some discovery XP.
-As the CL is 5 (12 XP) and they had a hard (x2) time finding the entrance, Valiant and Clanda each receive 24 XP.
+The CL is 5 (12 XP) and they had a hard (x2) time finding the entrance, so Valiant and Clanda each receive 24 XP.

-Later, deep within the Underhall, Valiant and Clanda fight a near-fatal battle against its guardians—the Court of Lies.
-Though victorious, they spent many resources and almost died in the process.
+Deep within the Underhall, they battle against the Court of Lies—though eventually victorious, they spend many resources and almost die in the process.

 The GM awards some adversity XP for the battle.
 The Shattered Underhall is CL 5 (12 XP) and they nearly died fighting an extreme (x4) battle against the Court, so Valiant and Clanda each receive 48 XP.